Managing Amnesty International with a open source software, CiviCRM

 One of the main options was CiviCRM and some questions were posted in their forums.
 The degree of involvement was surprising and welcome.
 Informative responses from the community as well as the core development team was one of the reasons for the selection of the platform.

-The project had several phases, including the migration from old systems, integration of CiviCRM capabilities with Drupal, contact management through groups, form validation, payment gateways, integration with Pentaho, as well as many improvements and specific developments only an open source tool allows for in a project this size.
+The project had several phases, including the migration from old systems, integration of CiviCRM capabilities with Drupal, contact management through groups, form validation, payment gateways, integration with Pentaho, as well as many improvements and specific developments only an open source tool allows for in a project of this size.

 The project was carried out internally by the IT team, led by a Project Manager.
 It was done in collaboration with other organizations like ours, iXiam.
 We helped with expert consultancy as well as with our experience in similar organizations with custom development, training and support for CiviCRM.